tyqu33/Java-GUI-Calendar/res/Misc.md

 6) Create a single event using "Create Event" button, or create an event series using "Create Event Series" button.
 For event series, a user can specify the weekdays on which the event will repeat and the frequency in terms of number of occurrences or until an end date.
-7) Select a day cell in the month view, pick one event on the list, and edit event.
+7) Select a day cell in the month view, pick one event on the list, and edit the event.
+Users can choose to edit only that single occurrence or edit the entire series.
 8) Search events with the keyword of event name, using the "Search" button on the right-top corner.
 The result will show all events with name matching the keyword, regardless which calendar they belong to.
 Edit button has also been offered in the result list.
+9) Edit calendar properties (name and timezone) using the "Edit" button next to the calendar name.
+When the timezone is changed, all event times in the calendar are automatically converted to the new timezone.
+10) Navigate between months using the previous ("<") and next (">") buttons to view different months.
+11) Switch between different calendars using the dropdown menu labeled "Switch to:" to view and manage events in different calendars.
+12) Export the current calendar to either CSV or iCal format using the "Export" button.